ASP: SELECTION PROCESS, CATEGORISATION AND PATHWAYS

 The stages of Team Australia’s Selection Process are as follows:

-STAGE 1 – Expression of interest submitted by individuals to the ADF in response to the release of the Expression of Interest form.
+STAGE 1 – Expression of interest form is submitted by by individuals in response to the release of the Expression of Interest form.

-STAGE 2 – EOIs are reviewed to create a “short list”, before anyone is invited to participate in the program activities.
-At this point, applicants who are not short listed to join the ASP will be notified by the ADF that their application has been unsuccessful.
+STAGE 3 – EOIs are reviewed to create a “short list,” before anyone is invited to participate in the program activities.
+At this point, applicants who are not short listed to join the ASP will be notified that their application has been unsuccessful.

-STAGE 3 – Shortlisted applicants for the ASP are interviewed and have their applications reviewed by two panels; a medical panel and a coaching/management panel.
-At the conclusion of this stage, applicants are either invited to join the ASP or are notified by the ADF that their application has been unsuccessful.
+STAGE 4 – Shortlisted applicants for the ASP are interviewed and have their applications reviewed by two panels; a medical panel and a coaching/ management panel.
+At the conclusion of this stage, applicants are either invited to join the ASP or are notified that their application has been unsuccessful.

-STAGE 4 – Applicants that are invited to join the ASP will progress to take part in further selection and program activities.
-Invitations to activities will depend on the sports and events applied for in an individual’s EOI and for the purpose of selecting teams to compete at the Invictus Games and/or Warrior Games.
+STAGE 5 – Applicants that are invited to join the ASP will progress to take part in further selection and program activities.
+Invitations to activities will depend on the sports and events applied for in an individual’s EOI and for the purpose of selecting teams to compete at the Invictus Games and/ or Warrior Games.

-For more information about the role Invictus Australia plays in delivering Team Australia to an Invictus Games, in partnership with the ADF, watch this short video
+If you’d like to know more about the role Invictus Australia has played in the past in delivering Team Australia to an Invictus Games, in partnership with the ADF, you can watch this short video.

 WHAT ARE THE SELECTION CRITERIA PRINCIPLES?